-The language to be used for narration is English, but you can use a word or two of Hindi but switch back to English as soon as possible.
+The language to be used for narration in English, but you can use a word or two of Hindi but switch back to English as soon as possible.
 Friends many candidates who are not comfortable with English generally have doubt that what if they speak in Hindi?.
-To answer that, i would say if you listen properly to the assessor you will notice that he says preferred language is English.
-So, try break all language barrier and start speaking English from this point.
+To answer that, I would say if you listen properly to the assessor you will notice that he says the preferred language is English.
+So, try to break all language barrier and start speaking English from this point.
 Although many Hindi speaking candidates are also selected, there is no absolute demand for English but it is an added advantage.

 Qualities of Good Narration

-Your narration must be loud that means audible to every one in that room only not in the next room.
+Your narration must be loud that means audible to everyone in that room only not in the next room.
 Modulate your voice where required, try and make the other candidates interested in listing to your story.

 What to do when listening to other’s story

-When some one else is narrating his story then look at that person rather than judging the quality of tiles used on the floor or checking the ceiling.
-Do not look at the assessor even when listing let them do their work, assume them as dummy.
+When someone else is narrating his story then look at that person rather than judging the quality of tiles used on the floor or checking the ceiling.
+Do not look at the assessor even when listing let them do their work, assume them as a dummy.
 You must remember the basic theme of the story of few other candidates as it will be helpful for you during group discussion.

-What if you exceeds time limit
+What if you exceed time limit

 After the Individual Narration, Group Discussion will take place and then assessor will ask you to leave the room, at that point stand up, keep head high and walk straight.
-No need to wish or thank any one.
+No need to wish or thank anyone.